naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 We've tried to 'score' the service and/or comment on it's feature.

 **A PID is globally unique**
-Naturalis beliefs the chosen url structure guarantees globally uniqueness for specimens.
+Naturalis beliefs the chosen url structure guarantees global uniqueness for specimens.
-Especially the combination of the data owner institution or organisation name, and, a unitID which abides to international bio information standards is key in guaranteeing the uniqueness.
+Especially the combination of the data owner institution or organisation name, and, a unitID which abides to [complies with] international bio information standards is key in guaranteeing the uniqueness.

 **A PID exists indefinitely**
 Naturalis will try to assure the permanent character of its PURLs.
+Naturalis makes a dedicated effort to assure the permanent character of its PURLs.

-**A PID is unambigious applied**
+**A PID is unambigiously applied**
 The specimen PURL service serves digital representations of physical specimens in our collection catalogues.
 Multiple content types per physical specimen can be requested.
 Specimen representations are being served based on their availability.

-**A PID is opace**
+**A PID is opaque**
 One of the most important qualities of a good Persistent identifier is opacity.
 That is, the identifier itself should not contain any readable information.
 Underlying argument is that Persistent identifiers are intended for computers to communicate with other computers.